yukikitayama/nextjs-complete-guide/README.md

 - API routes in NextJS should not crash with the following NextAuth.js default API routes
   - [REST API](https://next-auth.js.org/getting-started/rest-api)
+- When we use NextAuth, it automatically sets cookies for us to store API token for example.
+  - `next-auth.session-token`
 ## Non-NextJS

 ### Icons